Lindacoin/Linda/doc/build-msw.md

 NOTE : instructions for compiling 64bit windows wallet are the same except that :
 - Mingw64.exe will be launched as MSYS2 shell.
-- packages name that were beginning with "mingw-w64-i686-" for 32bit env, must be replaced by "mingw-w64-x86_64-" when using pacman
+- packages name that were beginning with "mingw-w64-i686-" for 32bit env, must be replaced by "mingw-w64-x86_64-" when using pacman to install 64bit libs
 - c:\msys64\win32\config64.bat must be executed before using c:\msys64\win32env.bat DOS prompt.
 - following path will be used before compiling Linda QT :